 The Aero Barrier is a latex aerosol sealant that is applied with pressure to fill gaps in construction smaller than 1/2".
-The insulating qualities of the process seal the home from outside pollutants, smells and noise.
-A blower door test is performed after the application in order to test the air tightness level.
+The insulating qualities of the process seal the home from outside pollutants, smells, and noise.
+A blower door test is performed after the application in order to test the airtightness level.
 New home builders generally shoot for a level of 3.0 Air Changes Per Hour (ACH50), Zero Energy homes require 1-2.0(ACH50) and Passive Homes require no more than .3 (ACH50).
-The mechanical ventilation system of ERV and HRV exhaust stale indoor air and maintain interior moisture content.
+The mechanical ventilation system of ERV and HRV exhausts stale indoor air and maintains interior moisture content.
 This is done with a system of fans and balancing dampers.

 Residential Energy Code

 A blower door test was required in order to comply with the residential energy code for the State of Minnesota.
 At 50 PA of pressure, the home had an air leakage rate of 390CFM, equaling .48ACH.
 The results demonstrate that the home meets and is under the maximum ACH of 3 for the State of Minnesota.

 Minneapolis’ new energy disclosure policy requires “industry-standard assessments to reliably determine each purchasable property energy performance and how to improve it” Follow this link at the Center for Energy and the Environment for more information.

 The report is meant to inform homeowners about attic and wall insulation, the heating system, windows and air-leakage.
 Suggestions for improvements are given to the prospective buyer but they are just suggestions and are not required for the sale of the house.

 Steve did the interior construction, including tile work, wood flooring, cabinets and trim himself.
 Most of the wood furniture in the house, besides the Moser chaise, was built by Steve.
 He developed these skills in college while he worked part time as a furniture maker at a pipe organ factory.